-The conditions to include the extension of Cohort 1B are currently not met.
-Furthermore, no triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) and Cohort 3 (developmental immunotoxicity) were identified.
-However, you may expand the study by including the extension of Cohort 1B, Cohorts 2A and 2B and/or Cohort 3 if the new information becomes available after this decision is issued to justify such an inclusion.
+No triggers for the inclusion of Cohorts 2A and 2B (developmental neurotoxicity) and Cohort 3 (developmental immunotoxicity) were identified.
+However, you may expand the study by including Cohorts 2A and 2B or Cohort 3 if new information becomes available after this decision is issued to justify such an inclusion.
 Inclusion is justified if the available information, together with the new information, shows triggers which are described in column 2 of Section 8.7.3., Annex X and further elaborated in ECHA Guidance on information requirements and chemical safety assessment, Chapter R.7a, Section R.7.6 (version 6.0, July 2017).
 You may also expand the study to address a concern identified during the conduct of the extended one-generation reproduction toxicity study and also due to other scientific reasons in order to avoid a conduct of a new study.
 The justification for the expansion must be documented.